YikiSu/abtesting_cookiecats/docs/.ipynb_checkpoints/index-checkpoint.md

 We have conducted three testings using different metrics.
 However, the metric should be decided before running the test and should be depended on the business goal.

 1. When we use the continuous metric (*sum_gamerounds*: the number of game rounds played by the player during the first week after installation), the result is not significant.
-It suggests that from the controlled version A (*the first gate was placed at level 30*) to the variant version B (*the first gate was placed at level 40*) does not make a difference and the company should not make the change.
+It suggests that changing from the controlled version A (*the first gate was placed at level 30*) to the variant version B (*the first gate was placed at level 40*) does not make a difference and the company should not make the change.

 2. When we use the discrete metric (*retention_1*: did the player come back and play 1 day after installing), the result is not significant either.
-It suggests that from the controlled version A (*the first gate was placed at level 30*) to the variant version B (*the first gate was placed at level 40*) does not make a difference and the company should not make the change.
+It suggests that changing from the controlled version A (*the first gate was placed at level 30*) to the variant version B (*the first gate was placed at level 40*) does not make a difference and the company should not make the change.

 3. When we use the discrete metric (*retention_7*: did the player come back and play 7 days after installing), the result is significant.
-It suggests that from the controlled version A (*the first gate was placed at level 30*) to the variant version B (*the first gate was placed at level 40*) does make a difference.
-However, based on our initial data exploration, the retention rate for controlled version A is better than the variant version B. Therefore, the company should not make the change either.
+It suggests that changing from the controlled version A (*the first gate was placed at level 30*) to the variant version B (*the first gate was placed at level 40*) does make a difference.
+However, based on our initial data exploration, the retention rate for controlled version A is better than the variant version B. Therefore, the company still should not make the change.

 **Therefore, all three testings suggest the same result that the company should keep the first gate at level 30.**